-Exelon Generation recorded a receivable from ComEd of approximately \$440 million representing ComEd's legal requirement to remit funds to Exelon Generation upon collection from customers, and for collections from customers prior to the establishment of external decommissioning trust funds in 1989 to be remitted to Exelon Generation for deposit into the decommissioning trusts through 2006.
+Exelon Generation recorded a receivable from ComEd of approximately \$440 million representing ComEd's legal requirement to remit funds to Exelon Generation upon collection from customers, and for collections from customers prior to the establishment of external decommissioning trust funds in 1989 to be remitted to Exelon Generation for deposit into the decommissioning trust sthrough 2006.
 Unrealized gains and losses on decommissioning trust funds (based on the market value of the assets on the Merger date, in accordance with purchase accounting) had previously been recorded in accumulated depreciation.
 As a result of the transfer of the ComEd nuclear plants to Exelon Generation and the ICC order limiting the regulated recoveries of decommissioning costs, net unrealized losses of \$23 million (net of income taxes) at that date were reclassified to accumulated other comprehensive income.
-All subsequent realized gains and losses on these decommissioning trust funds' assets are based on the cost basis of the trust fund assets established on the Merger date and are reflected in Other Income and Deductions in Exelon Generation's Consolidated Statements of Income.
+All subsequent realized gains and losses on these decommissioning trust funds statements of Income and Deductions in Exelon Generation's Consolidated Statements of Income.